ibm-cloud-docs/vpc/vsi_is_profiles.md

 When you create secondary data volumes, you select a volume profile that best meets your requirements.
 Volume profiles are available as three predefined [IOPS tiers](/docs/vpc?topic=vpc-block-storage-profiles#tiers) or as a [custom IOPS profile](/docs/vpc?topic=vpc-block-storage-profiles#custom).
 These volume profiles relate to virtual server instance profiles:

-* A [3 IOPS general-purpose tier profile](/docs/vpc?topic=vpc-block-storage-profiles#tiers) provides IOPS/GB performance suitable for a virtual server instance Balanced profile.
+- A [3 IOPS general-purpose tier profile](/docs/vpc?topic=vpc-block-storage-profiles#tiers) provides IOPS/GB performance that is suitable for a virtual server instance Balanced profile.
-* A [5-IOPS tier](/docs/vpc?topic=vpc-block-storage-profiles#tiers) profile provides IOPS/GB performance suitable for a virtual server instance Compute profile.
+- A [5-IOPS tier](/docs/vpc?topic=vpc-block-storage-profiles#tiers) profile provides IOPS/GB performance that is suitable for a virtual server instance Compute profile.
-* A [10-IOPS tier](/docs/vpc?topic=vpc-block-storage-profiles#tiers) profile provides IOPS/GB performance suitable for a virtual server instance Memory profile.
+- A [10-IOPS tier](/docs/vpc?topic=vpc-block-storage-profiles#tiers) profile provides IOPS/GB performance that is suitable for a virtual server instance Memory profile.

 ## Viewing profile configurations
 {: #popular-profiles}